bserdar/took/readme.md

 This will take you through authentication, and will print out your token.

+Server profile information is stored in /etc/took.yaml.
+You can add more server profiles by editing that file.

+Setup command is only useful to add a new authentication configuration based on a server profile.
+To add an authentication configuration, use the "took add" command.

-## Add new authentication server
+## Add new authentication server using the "add" command

-You can use this authentication server setup method instead of took setup.
 If your authentication server is not listed as one of the known server profiles (defined in /etc/took.yaml), then you have to use this method.

 ```